Perplex/WhiteRunner/README.md

 # WhiteRunner
 White Runner is a bot that collects grey/white items from the templar side story quest.
 It then salvages these grey items giving the player grey materials for use in crafting, enchanting, or upgrading items.
+White Runners intended use is to gather white materials and use Kanai's Cube to convert white materials to blue and yellow materials.
+We then can use Kanai's Cube again to upgrade a rare item into a legendary item with blue, yellow, and white materials.
+This saves the player time of having grind endlessly for the legendary item or for materials to do the upgrade.

 White Runner makes use of image processing and memory reading.
-The image processing is for simple tasks such as clicking on action buttons like the "leave game" and "ok" button presented during its runtime.
-While the memory reading is for more complex tasks such as finding chests that contain loot and the loot once its on the ground.
+The image processing is for simple tasks such as clicking on action buttons like the "leave game" and "ok" button presented during its loops through the game.
+While the memory reading is for more complex tasks such as finding chests, looting, and verifying states of looted chests.

 # Status (28/12/2017): In-Progress
 White Runner is now split up into individual files for better flow and testing of bot functunality.